The two forms of child trafficking are sex trafficking and labor trafficking.

 - Suicidal thoughts or actions

 Even if you’re unsure, never hesitate to report suspicious situations by calling 844-CO-4-KIDS.
-If a child is in immediate danger, dial 911.
+If a child or youth is in immediate danger, dial 911.

 Reporting signs is an important role we can all play in stopping child trafficking in Colorado.